PhoenixAshIndustries/phoenixashindustries.github.io/README.md

     <div class="cta">
       <h3>New Customer Special</h3>
-      <p>Save $15 off your first full maintenance visit — book before the end of the week!</p>
+      <p>4th of July Sale!
+Get 15% off Full Service visit for the first two weeks of July!</p>
       <a href="mailto:VanguardLawn@gmail.com">Email Now to Save</a>
     </div>